JosuePorras/JosuePorras/README.md

 # Hi, I'm Josue Porras 👋

 ## 🎯 About Me
-I am a **Junior Systems Engineering Student** at the **National University of Costa Rica** with a strong foundation in software development and a passion for system optimization and problem-solving through technology.
+I am a **Systems Engineering Student** at the **National University of Costa Rica** with a strong foundation in software development and a passion for system optimization and problem-solving through technology.
 I am highly motivated to learn and grow in the tech industry, with experience in developing efficient and scalable solutions.

 ---